It's easy for common sight problems to go undetected in kids. Here's how to spot the issues and when to go for an eye test.

 Consequently, this can sometimes lead to common refractive errors which can be fixed with glasses.

-“In other cases, this can cause problems which at first, don’t appear to be caused by vision problems,” advises Kovacs.
+“In other cases, this can cause difficulties which at first, don’t appear to be caused by vision problems,” advises Phillips.

 How regularly should children be tested?

-“Children should have their eyes tested every two years if there are no signs of issues or concerns, but the review schedule is always based on the individual,” says Kovacs.
+“Children should have their eyes tested at least every two years if there are no signs of issues or concerns, but the review schedule is always based on the individual,” says Phillips.

 “I have some children that I see every one to three months and others that I check in with every six months depending on what we’re watching and how they’re being treated.”